Degree symbol: Typography

 Use of the degree symbol to refer to temperatures measured in kelvins (symbol: K) was abolished in 1967 by the 13th General Conference on Weights and Measures (CGPM).
-Therefore, the triple point of water, for instance, is written simply as 273.16 K. The name of the SI unit of temperature is now "kelvin", in lower case, and no longer "degrees Kelvin".
+Therefore, the temperature of the triple point of water, for instance, is written simply as 273.16 K. The name of the SI unit of temperature is now "kelvin", in lower case, and no longer "degrees Kelvin".

 In photography, the symbol is used to denote logarithmic film speed grades.
 In this usage, it follows the number without spacing as in 21° DIN, 5° ASA or ISO 100/21°.